christiancoleman/dotfiles/README.md

 (in dotfiles directory)
 ln -s .vimrc ~/ && ln -s .tmux.conf ~/

-*** Sometimes it will be necessary to convert these files from having Windows-type line-endings to unix-type line-endings because of the switch between an action Linux distro and the Windows subsystem for Linux (While using git for windws)
+*** Sometimes it will be necessary to convert these files from having Windows-type line-endings to unix-type line-endings because of the switch between an actual Linux distro and the Windows subsystem for Linux (While using git for windws)

 To do this use the `dos2unix` program

-	Example: dos2unix .tmux.conf.nodeps
+\tExample: dos2unix .tmux.conf.nodeps